PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 niches are simulated

-> Due to the limits on the number of figures, I have not implemented this suggestion; nevertheless, I have modified the legend of figure TODO, to explain how changing $\xi$ would affect the shape of the network.
+> Due to the limits on the number of figures, I have not implemented this suggestion; nevertheless, I have modified the legend of figure 6, to explain how changing $\xi$ would affect the shape of the network.

 L180: I attempted to write the simulations in R but didn’t understand how “we use [vi,hj] as a feature vector […]” would influence the input in the models.